 Town/Gown Fire Safety Community Service Project

-September is National Campus Fire Safety Month, and Campus Firewatch, in partnership with First Alert, is supporting communities doing Town/Gown Fire Safety Community Service Projects.
+September is National Campus Fire Safety Month, and Campus Firewatch, in partnership with First Alert and the Michael H. Minger Foundation, is supporting communities doing Town/Gown Fire Safety Community Service Projects.

 This is a one-page summary of the current stats on fatal college-related fires.
 This is incredibly useful when you are putting together information about the impact of fatal fires, how many have occurred, etc.